Homemade Hamburger Bun Recipe

 - Place on a greased baking sheet, and set somewhere warm until puffy (about 30-45 minutes)

-- Brush with melted butter (carefully), and sprinkle with sesame seeds.
+- Carefully brush with 2 tablespoons butter (melted), and sprinkle with ¼ cup sesame seeds.

 - Remove from oven, and allow to cool before slicing.